wyvernbw/the-kingless-knights-survival-book/content/New Effects.md

 Upon witnessing incredible horrors, adventurers begin to lose their mental capacity.
 This makes them battle-worn veterans but also increasingly unhinged.
-They might start losing their grip on reality, be paralysed with fear upon seeing an old foe, or lose all cognitive function.
+They might start losing their grip on reality, be paralyzed with fear upon seeing an old foe, or lose all cognitive function.

-**Insanity levels DO NOT regenerate, unlike Madness levels**
+**Insanity levels can only be healed through [[#Bond]].**

-When you gain a level of insanity, roll a `d10` on the insanity table.
-Additionally, at certain levels of insanity, you gain a level of [[New Effects#Madness|Madness]].
+The first time you gain a level of insanity, roll on the Insanity table to determine the effect.
+Subsequent levels add stacks to this insanity.

 **Tip** Feel free to extends the insanity table however you see fit.